lcorelli/lcorelli/README.md

 I am a recent graduate of the University of Notre Dame with a bachelor's in electrical engineering, and a current master's student at Duke University studying artificial intelligence.
 I love data, college football (go Irish ☘️ !!), working out, and spending time with my family and friends.

 I just completed my first semester at Duke University.
 I love the school, my professors, and the area.
-It's amazing what the weather in Durham, NC can do for you after spending the last 4 years in northern Indiana.
+It's amazing what the weather in Durham, NC can do for you after spending the last 4 years in freezing and cloudy northern Indiana!

+## 💻 Skills
+-

 ## 🚀 Future plans

+At the moment I do not have any professional experience working as a data scientist.
+I have been working relentlessly over the past 7 months both on my own and in school to learn, practice, and become a true data scientist.
+I am building my github repositories so that everyone can see what I have been working on.
+I am currently looking for a 2022 data science summer internship to continue my learning process.
+I take tremendous pride in and ownership of my work, I'm a very fast learner, and I love working with people and being a part of something bigger than myself.

 <!--